CatalystCode/spk/docs/cloud-infra-management.md

 - Copy the appropriate Terraform templates to the "generated" directory
 - Create a `spk.tfvars` in the generated directory based on the variables provided in `definition.json`

+### Authentication

+Spk currently supports the use of Personal Access Tokens to authenticate with private infrastructure repositories hosted in Azure DevOps.
+To configure spk to build scaffolded definitions using a private AzDO repo, do one of the following:

+- **Using `.spk-config`** - Pass in your PAT through an .env when you initialize spk.
+Be sure that the `access_token` and `infra_repository` is set and for every scaffold specify your `--version` and `--template`
+- **Using arguments** - Pass in your formatted source url for your private AzDO repo with the PAT and arbitrary username specified.
+Example `spk infra scaffold --name discovery-service --source https://sk:{my_PAT_Token}@dev.azure.com/microsoft/spk/_git/infra_repo --version v0.0.1 --template cluster/environments/azure-single-keyvault`